 Lettuce can be fed to the chickens but in moderation.
 The lettuce has a good amount of vitamins and minerals which can benefit the chickens.
 Avoid feeding them iceberg lettuce as it doesn’t have any nutrition and has too much water.
 Feeding them a large amount of iceberg lettuce will lead to them having diarrhea and an upset stomach.

 Okra is a vegetable that can make a good treat due to its nutrients.
-However, you will only want to feed okra to them in moderation, just like any other vegetables.
+However, you will only want to feed okra to them in moderation, just like any other vegetable.
 Once or twice per week is perfectly fine for chickens.
 They will gain some health benefits from it and be happy and healthy.